softwareguru/osacon-website/content/schedule/_index.md

         gridarea: "12/1/13/2"

 summary: "Check out the sessions for Open Source Analytics Conference.
-Join us in this free and online event".
+Join us in this free and online event."
 description: "Check out the sessions for Open Source Analytics Conference.
-Join us in this free and online event".
+Join us in this free and online event."

 ---